 Thursday, August 29, 2013, 3:00-4:00 PM ET Join Library Journal for this exciting preview of the latest offerings from Bold Strokes Books, Dreamspinner, Samhain Publishing, and Riptide Publishing.!
 Collection development and readers’ advisory staff attending this free webcast will be prepared to meet the demand of growing interests in LGBTQ literature.
-Archive Now Available!
+This archive is no longer available.

 Tuesday, March 5, 2013, 3:00-4:00 PM ET Do you have a growing demand for Christian Fiction novels on your shelves?
 Christian Fiction is more than daily devotionals, filled with plenty of crossover appeal: Romance, Mystery, Fantasy, Legal Thriller.
 While the core values of biblical teaching are still present, this genre has plenty of appeal for anyone who loves books.
 Want to learn how to promote Christian Fiction in your library, or use it for Reader Advisory?
 Check out this webcast to learn about Spring’s forthcoming titles for one of the fastest growing genres!
 This archive is no longer available